 Mapping the use of Music in Contemporary Places of Detention

 Prisons of Note aims to map the use, experience, and circumstance surrounding popular music in contemporary places of detention.
-My publications on this subject have so far appeared in journals Postcolonial Text(2014) and Torture (2013), and I’m currently completing my first monograph Dangerous Mediations: YouTube, Pop Music, and Power in a Philippine Prison Video for Bloomsbury Academic (2018).
+My publications on this subject have so far appeared in journals Postcolonial Text(2014) and Torture (2013), and I’m currently completing my first monograph Dangerous Mediations: Pop Music in a Philippine Prison Video (New York: Bloomsbury, forthcoming).

 Funding: Institutt for Musikkvitenskap, Universitetet i Oslo (2016-’20); Institute of Popular Music, University of Liverpool (2010-’14)

 Project: The Dublin Music Map / Mapping Popular Music in Dublin

 Mapping Popular Music in Dublin was the first comprehensive research study on popular music in Dublin today, based at St Patrick’s College, Dublin City University and funded by Fáilte Ireland.
 Shortlisted for the Dublin City University President’s Award for Engagement, John O'Flynn and I carried out a twelve-month ethnography of Dublin's popular music experience, incorporating perspectives of fans (citizens and tourists), musicians, and music industry personnel.

 Investigators: John O’Flynn (PI) & Áine Mangaoang (RF)

 Funding: Fáilte Ireland’s Applied Research Grant (2015-’16) with additional support from St Patrick’s College and Dublin City University